Skip to main content

 Add to Outlook Calendar

-Register for a free NIH technology webinar to learn about a novel, potential treatment for Triple-Negative Breast Cancer (TNBC).
+On September 10, 2025, NCI TTC hosted a free NIH technology webinar highlighting a novel, potential treatment for Triple-Negative Breast Cancer (TNBC).
 William Reinhold and his team at the NCI repurposed two separate therapeutic compounds ─ acetalax and bisacodyl (both previously used as laxatives) ─ into novel treatments for TNBC.
 Attend to learn more about this technology and opportunities to help develop and commercialize it.

 About the Technology